intoc/csm/readme.md

 | `-help` | View help message (no value required) | None | N/A | Show a help message on the command line with parameter documentation. |

 ## Tips
-iCSM will not recognize image files with the `Hidden` attribute.
+- csm will not recognize image files with the `Hidden` attribute.
 It will recognize them for covers.
-To create a shortcut that you can drag folders onto with your preferred parameters, first create a shortcut to csm.exe, then right-click the shortcut and select Properties.
-Once there, add your parameters to the end of the `Target` field, or just use the Settings file feature to create different settings files. iCSM will always load *default.xml* at start, but you can load other files afterwards.
+- To create a shortcut that you can drag folders onto with your preferred parameters, first create a shortcut to csm.exe, then right-click the shortcut and select Properties.
+Once there, add your parameters to the end of the `Target` field, e.g. `C:\csm\csm.exe -nogui=true -sfile=mysettings.xml`.
+The folder path will be passed in automatically if you drag the folder onto the shortcut.
+- The csm GUI will always try to load *default.xml* at start if `-sfile` isn't specified in the command line arguments, but you can load other files afterwards.